2019 Hungarian Open – Singles

 Marco Cecchinato was the defending champion, but withdrew due to illness.

 Matteo Berrettini won the title, defeating Filip Krajinović in the final, 4–6, 6–3, 6–1.

+This is the first ATP Tour-level appearance of future world No. 1 and four-time major champion Jannik Sinner.
+He lost in the second round to Laslo Đere.

 Seeds

 The top four seeds received a bye into the second round.